Hanhai Xiongfeng: Reception and legacy

-Hanhai Xiongfeng has been recognised as a large-scale, historically framed work within the corpus of Liang Yusheng's works, noted for combining documentary detail and nationalist themes with traditional wuxia tropes.
+Hanhai Xiongfeng is recognised as a large-scale, historically-framed work among Liang Yusheng's novels, and noted for combining historical events and nationalist themes with traditional wuxia tropes.

-Scholarly surveys of Liang Yusheng's novels note unevenness in pacing and character development in some of his long newspaper serials of the late 1960s, attributing such issues to the practical demands of extended serialisation and concurrent projects; these production-related factors are frequently offered to explain lapses in narrative tightness despite the work's overall ambition.
+Scholarly surveys of Liang Yusheng's novels note the unevenness in pacing and character development in some of his longer serialised novels in the late 1960s, attributing such issues to the practical demands of extended serialisation and concurrent projects; these production-related factors are frequently offered to explain lapses in narrative tightness despite the work's overall ambition.

-English-language cultural coverage places Liang Yusheng among the key modern wuxia writers and cites works such as Hanhai Xiongfeng when surveying his historical ambition and influence on later media adaptations, while also noting that his late serials are uneven in construction compared with his earlier shorter works.
+Cultural coverage places Liang Yusheng among the more notable modern wuxia writers, citing Hanhai Xiongfeng as an example of his ambition in incorporating historical elements.
+It also notes that his later serialised novels are uneven in construction compared with his earlier shorter ones.